Pineapple Cakes or Pineapple Tarts (Feng Li Su in Taiwanese) are a delightful pastry of pineapple jam covered in a flaky shortbread crust.

 - 4 tablespoons powdered milk

-- Add sugar to pineapple and cook over medium heat until mixture is thick and caramelized, about 30 minutes.
+- Add sugar and pineapple to a small skillet and cook over medium heat until mixture is thick and caramelized, about 30 minutes.
 Let cool completely.

 - Sift in flour, milk powder and salt to the butter mixture to form a soft dough.
-Do not over-mix.
-Divide into 16 balls.
-Divide jam into 16 balls.
+If the dough is too dry, add a bit more of the leftover egg.

-- Place on cookie sheet and repeat with remaining balls.
+- Repeat with remaining balls.
 Bake until pastry starts to brown, about 20 minutes.
 Move cakes to rack to cool.